-In order to fulfil its mission statement “to preserve and protect records of milling heritage, to make them freely available to the public”, the Mills Archive will seek and acquire historical and contemporary records of mills and milling.
+In order to fulfil its mission statement: “we protect, preserve and promote milling history for people to learn from and enjoy”, the Mills Archive will seek and acquire historical and contemporary records of mills and milling.
 This policy defines the scope of the material collected and describes the collection process.

 SCOPE OF MATERIAL COLLECTED

 The archive collects historical and contemporary material on mills and milling, including millwrighting and the place of the mill in social as well as technological and architectural history.
 We will retain items not directly related to our subject area when these are donated as part of a larger collection and their disposal would damage the archival integrity of the collection.

 Worldwide, although the focus will be on the United Kingdom.

 All periods, but the main focus will be the modern period from the 18th to the 21st centuries inclusive.

 - documents (field notes, architectural plans, deeds, business records etc.)

 - digital files which can be converted into the preservation formats specified in the digital preservation policy